MSc/Postgraduate Diploma/Postgraduate Certificate Accounting and Finance

-With a strong practical focus, access to the industry-standard Bloomberg Professional system, and ACCA and CIMA exemptions, our MSc in Accounting and Finance will act as a springboard into a wide range of finance and accounting-related careers.
+With a strong practical focus, access to the industry-standard Bloomberg Professional system, and ACCA, CIMA and IFA exemptions, our MSc in Accounting and Finance will act as a springboard into a wide range of finance and accounting-related careers.

 Today's business managers need to be able to analyse and interpret financial information and use this to inform business strategy.
 This course will help you develop this expertise, as well as giving you an indepth understanding of the contemporary issues encountered by financial managers.

 The underlying practical focus ensures that the skills and knowledge you gain are highly relevant to the workplace whichever area of accounting or finance you are seeking to engage in.

 You will develop your knowledge and understanding of accounting and finance, while also enhancing your critical thinking, research and analytical skills.
 During the year, you will: